-Betta fish should eat pellets or flakes, especially made for bettas.
+Betta fish should eat pellets or vibra bites, especially made for bettas.
 Pellets are usually preferred as they are cleaner and make it easier to keep track of how much food your betta is receiving.
 Feed 2 pellets a day up to 6 days a week.
-Bettas also love blood worms & vibra bites as an occasional treat!
+Bettas also love blood worms & brine shrimp a few times a week.

 Caring for a Betta

 Betta fish are native to Southeast Asia.
 They can take oxygen from the water, like other fish do or they can breathe atmospheric air if needed by using what is called a labyrinth organ.
 If you follow these instructions and guidelines, you should find that these fish are very easy to care for and that they male a wonderful & colorful addition to your home.

 We suggest keeping betta fish in a minimum of 2.5 gallons.
 Larger tanks are easier to clean and will give your fish more space to exercise and explore.
 A filter and a heater are necessary for optimum health and longevity.
 Conditioning tap water is very important so that your fish isn't exposed to harmful chemicals that may be found in your tap water.
 Make sure to check the pH of the water, the ideal pH is 6.5 - 7.2.
 Water temperatures should be monitored and kept between 75 - 82 degrees Fahrenheit.
 Bettas love to sleep and rest on top of things so providing them with flat surfaces such as smooth driftwood, thick plants or a "Betta Leaf" is highly recommended.